rmit-sdo-2024-s2/s3656241-assignment-2/README.md

 Infrastructure Breakdown:

 Client:
-Represents the end user accessing the Foo web application.
+Represents the end user gaining access to the Foo online application.
-HTTP traffic (Port 80) flows between the Client and the Application Load Balancer (ALB).
+Between the client and the application load balancer (ALB), HTTP traffic (Port 80) is exchanged.

 Application Load Balancer (ALB):
 Distributes incoming traffic evenly across the two EC2 instances running the Foo app.